 (3) Post-judgment remedies do not require an adjudicated judgment by a district or administrative court.

 (4) Each missed support payment is a judgment; thus, a judgment increases with each missed payment.
-This total judgment becomes a lien on the real and personal property of the noncustodial parent (NCP).
+This total judgment becomes a lien on the noncustodial parent's (NCP) real and personal property.

-(13) indirect civil contempt of court per 21 O.S. §§ 566 and 567, 43 O.S. § 137, and 56 O.S. § 234.
-CSS does not use contempt as a penal sanction and does not recommend incarceration to the district court at sentencing in an indirect civil contempt proceeding unless there is evidence or information available that the obligor can purge the contempt.
-CSS asks the court to set a reasonable purge fee per Rule 8.3 of the Rules of the District Court; • 5 & 6
+(14) indirect civil contempt of court, per 21 O.S. §§ 566 and 567, 43 O.S. § 137, and 56 O.S. § 234.
+CSS does not use contempt as a penal sanction and does not recommend incarceration to the district court at sentencing in an indirect civil contempt proceeding unless there is evidence or information available that the can purge the contempt.
+CSS asks the court to set a reasonable purge fee, per Rule 8.3 of the Rules of the District Court; ■ 5 & 6

 (17) civil actions brought per 42 U.S.C. § 660;

-(20) full collection services by the Secretary of the Treasury per Section 6305 of the Internal Revenue Code of 1954; and
+(20) full collection services by the Secretary of the Treasury, per 6305 of the Internal Revenue Code of 1954; and

 INSTRUCTIONS TO STAFF 340:25-5-200

-1. The Oklahoma Department of Human Services (DHS) Director authorizes Child Support Services (CSS) state's attorneys and caseworkers to approve subpoenas, issued by the Director's authority per Section 240.23 of Title 56 of the Oklahoma Statutes (56 O.S. § 240.23), through the DHS Director's Authorization memorandum dated December, 2012.
+1. The Oklahoma Human Services (OKDHS) Director authorizes Child Support Services (CSS) state's attorneys and caseworkers to approve subpoenas, issued by the Director's authority, per Section 240.23 of Title 56 of the Oklahoma Statutes (56 O.S. § 240.23), through the OKDHS Director's Authorization memorandum, dated December, 2012.